Is Nepal Small?

-If there is a land that indulges one in peaceful fluid emotional state of innocent infancy that is capable of producing truly cultivated feelings and continuously invoking divine feelings in one’s heart, it is Nepal.
+If there is a land that indulges one in a peaceful fluid emotional state of innocent infancy that is capable of producing truly cultivated feelings and continuously invoking divine feelings in one’s heart, it is Nepal.
 The waves of the cobweb of civilization cannot operate in a polluted atmosphere here.
-Ample novel discoveries and its magic, the Nepalese heart, as an effect of the Nepalese environment and diet, produce truly pure feelings and are alive with sophisticated dreams here.
+Ample novel discoveries and their magic, the Nepalese heart, as an effect of the Nepalese environment and diet, produce truly pure feelings and are alive with sophisticated dreams here.
 I could never find emotional innocence and simplicity in other countries.
 Men look at other men as men here.
 In civilized countries, men look at other men the way a predator looks at another.
 Who is not Nepalese and adores impersonation does not love simplicity.
-Children of the hills bask in satisfaction, peeved heads of plains seethe in envy.
+The children of the hills bask in satisfaction but the peeved heads of the plains seethe in envy.
 Where Nepalese vision sees deity, others see pebble.
 Where the native heart sees divinity in nature and jumps with joy, the foreign ones only investigate the labyrinth of science.
 The glimpse of god is scattered everywhere here.
 Truth cannot be found in the darkness of logic.
 Wisdom is more precious than science.
-Men do not see the vanity in discovering superfluous laws with the use of blind equipments and comprehension.
-The ones condescending superstition overlook the irrationality of their own conviction.
+Men do not see the vanity in discovering superfluous laws with the use of blind equipment and comprehension.
+Those condescending superstitions overlook the irrationality of their own conviction.
 But oh Nepalese heart, what in this world could be more beautiful, calm, and spirited than you?

 ... there is sweetness of variety in scenes of hill country.
 Colors here are dark and succulent.
 There is emotion here, the heart of poetry and music.

 Flat country is wearisome.
 No reprieve can be found for the eye, everywhere looks the same.
-Low lying ornamental depressions, artistic lines, colors and shades, brilliance of mountain ranges, ebullient land rising to touch heaven and smiling at the top, patterns, reflections and tints of forests, sweetness and seduction cannot be found in plains.
-Plain is dull like a single minded idiot, plain cannot be elaborate.
+Low lying ornamental depressions, artistic lines, colors and shades, brilliance of the mountain ranges, ebullient land rising to touch heaven and smiling at the top, patterns, reflections and tints of forests, sweetness and seduction cannot be found in plains.
+Plain is dull like a single-minded idiot, plain cannot be elaborate.
 It is like the background devoid of a painting.
-But there is sweetness of variety in scenes of hill country.
-Colors here are dark and succulent.
+But there is a sweetness of variety in the scenes of the hill country.
+The colors here are dark and succulent.
 There is emotion here, the heart of poetry and music.
 Here, life does not look like a monotonous grey road.
 Drama is present here - some height, some depth, the magic of climbing, the charm of watching, the melody of listening.
-Plains merely boast of productivity due to the soil from the hills, but are like blank carpet.
+Plains merely boast of productivity due to the soil from the hills but are like blank carpets.
 Here, art is present in every form.
 Sit down in one corner of the hills and several worlds can be seen in different directions from the same spot.
 Sometimes, as I am watching I see four different pictures in the same hill - shade, sunshine, drizzle, and haze.

 Let the crowns of others remain on heads, the crown of my country lies in hearts.

 There is nothing bigger than one’s country.
-Affection of the heart intensifies on a small centre, just like the Sunlight.
-It seems that increase in area dilutes love.
+The affection of the heart intensifies in a small center, just like the Sunlight.
+It seems that any increase in area dilutes love.
 I learn the love of the world in the motherland, not in the world.
 Each grain of my mind recognizes the importance of Nepal.
 In a far corner of the world, I would answer ‘Nepal’ when some vagabond visitor asks me, “Who are you?”
 When asked “What do you want?” when descending from heaven, I would answer, “Nepal’s wellness”.
-Let others seek liberation, or heaven, I seek goodness of Nepal and to serve it.
-Heaven or hell, do not give me accounts of other country’s pride.
+Let others seek liberation, or heaven, I seek the goodness of Nepal and to serve it.
+Heaven or hell, do not give me accounts of other countries’ pride.
 I know where the gem of my heart is and what its brilliance looks like.
 I might be ridiculed, but I believe there is sufficient culture in my motherland to provide spiritual nourishment to the world for a long time.
 Let the crowns of others remain on heads, the crown of my country lies in hearts.

 Abroad is a dream, a fable of certain somewhere, unseen brilliance, an unclear unpalatable outside object.
 With what is not within my horizon, what relation does my vision have?
 How few Nepalese would imagine there is a world outside the boundary of stellar Nepal?
-In fact, for most people there is nothing bigger than the space above their head and they do not ponder that it is just a small portion of the Big.
+In fact, for most people, there is nothing bigger than the space above their head and they do not ponder that it is just a small portion of the Big.
 Why do I need to know anyway that there is another horizon beyond this?
-Someone who has seen the unbounded universe may call the Sun a small white dot, but for the inhabitants of earth, the Sun is a life giving god.
+Someone who has seen the unbounded universe may call the Sun a small white dot, but for the inhabitants of the Earth, the Sun is a life-giving god.
 My country is my world.
 It is reality.
 It is a dense existence.

 If artistic dissemination of vivacious sentiments is literature, then one who is not truly Nepalese cannot create Nepalese literature.